-The evidence that Sunderland and District Teachers’ Association Football Club (later to become Sunderland A.F.C.) was founded on 25th September 1880, following a meeting at Rectory Park Schools, is based on newspaper reports from 1879 to 1883.
-This is provided in detail in the following document:
+The evidence that Sunderland and District Teachers’ Association Football Club (later to become Sunderland A.F.C.) was founded on 25th September 1880, following a meeting at Rectory Park Schools, is contained in the following document:

-The timeline of relevant events can be summarised as follows:
+The timeline of key reported events is summarised as follows:

 1 April 1879: James Allan arrives in Sunderland to take up a post at Hendon Board School.

 13 September 1879: The first known meeting of the Sunderland and District Teachers’ Association which Allan could have attended and met teachers beyond those in his own school.
 Seven new members were enrolled at the meeting, Allan was almost certainly one of them.

 23 January 1880: The Northumberland and Durham FA is formed by 6 local clubs.
 Sunderland are not one, in fact it is explicitly stated that Sunderland is the sort of town that could support a team.
 The N and D FA clearly do not think there is a team in Sunderland at this time.

 May 1880: The N and D FA introduce a Challenge Cup.
 They still have only 7 member clubs, but know of some new clubs and some clubs in the process of forming.
 Sunderland isn’t mentioned.

 25 September 1880: Sunderland and District Teachers’ Association hold a special meeting at Rectory Park Schools, primarily to listen to a guest speaker from the forerunner of the N.U.T.
 They also announce, in the Sunderland Echo of 27th September 1880, that they have formed “Sunderland and District Teachers’ Football Club”.